ThingSet/thingset.github.io/_spec/2a_general.md

 The recorded data category is used for history-dependent data like error memory, energy counters or min/max values of certain measurements.
 In contrast to data of *output* category, recorded data cannot be obtained through measurement after reset, so the current state has to be stored in non-volatile memory on a regular basis.

-Factory calibration is only accessible after authentication.
+Factory calibration is only accessible for the manufacturer after authentication.

 Excecutable data means that they trigger a function call in the device firmware.
 Currently, only void functions without any parameters are supported.